 Within OVP there are several different model categories.
-These models are provided as both pre-compiled object code, and as source files.
+These models are provided as both pre-compiled object code, and often as source files.

 There are also models of many different types of system components including ram, rom, trap, cache, bridge, etc.

+The models are hosted on this OVP site.
 Please visit the model download area for up-to-date listings and to download.